F5Networks/k8s-bigip-ctlr/docs/upgradeProcess.md

 * If --ipam-cluster-label is already enabled with previous versions, it's recommended to remove the ipam CR created by previous version of CIS and recreate again
     eg: kubectl -n kube-system delete ipam <CIS_deployment_name>.<CIS_managed_bigip_partition>.ipam
   * If you want to enable --ipam-cluster-label in cis or want to modify --ipam-cluster-label config, still it's recommended to remove the ipam CR created by previous version of CIS

+### **Upgrading from 2.17.1 to 2.18.0:**

+**_Functionality Changes:_**
+  * By default, from CIS version 2.18.0 onwards, CIS will process all the services that do not have the loadBalancerClass field set in the service spec.
+CIS will not process the services that have the loadBalancerClass field set in the service spec.
+  * The Load Balancer Class supports all the Custom Resources (VirtualServer, TransportServer, and IngressLink) and the loadBalancer service, and you cannot disable it.
+You need to either remove the loadBalancerClass field from the service or configure the CIS deployment parameter `load-balancer-class` to the same value as the loadBalancerClass field in the service.
+  * Also see the deployment parameter `manage-load-balancer-class-only`, to control the behavior of CIS for services with loadBalancerClass field set in the service spec.